vvoovv/blosm/README.md

 Polygons with holes are supported!

 ## Installation
+The addon requires at least Blender 2.76, but it makes sense to use the latest version of Blender.

 [Buy](https://gumroad.com/l/blender-osm) the addon for just 2.85$ or download a free version from [here](https://github.com/vvoovv/blender-osm/archive/master.zip).
 In either case you will get a zip archive.
 Do not unpack it!
 Install it via the usual Blender way:
 * Delete the previous version of the addon if you have one:
     * _File → User Preferences... → Addons_